ThomasColliers/orbit/DESIGN.md

 - AO ao_map
 - Emissive (not needed I think)

-Possible options
-- ambient irradiance
-- ambient spec
-- env_brdf

 ## roadmap

-- Add normal map to the shader
-- Custom shader for the atmosphere
+- FXAA antialiasing (because other AA is deeply embedded in the pipeline)

 - Stars background
-- FXAA antialiasing (because other AA is deeply embedded in the pipeline)
+- Sun in the distance
+- Tonemapping?